User Management and Access Controls

 The Accounts & Access screen allows you to configure access controls for any workspace.
-Additionally, you can configure user access to your Tecton instance.
+Additionally, you can configure user access to your Tecton instance and create Service Accounts.

 On this screen, you can perform the following tasks by following the steps specified in the second column.

 |Add a user to the Tecton cluster.||Click Invite User.|